Small Business Retirement Plans in Tucson, AZ

 Business Benefits

-Do I Need a Financial Advisor in Tucson, AZ to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Tucson, AZ to Help With My Small Business Retirement Plan?

-Creating small business retirement plans is not the same thing as setting up a personal account at your local Tucson, AZ bank.
-While the federal government does not currently require any business to offer retirement savings options to workers, certain states require employers with a certain number of employees to offer access to a retirement plan.
-Tucson, AZ retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only make sure the plan is right for you, but that you follow ever-changing tax and business laws.
+Opening small business retirement plans is not the same thing as setting up a personal savings plan at your local Tucson, AZ bank.
+While the federal government does not currently obligate any company to offer retirement savings options to workers, some states require employers of a certain size to offer access to a retirement plan.
+Tucson, AZ retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only make sure the plan is right for you, but that you abide by evolving tax and business laws.

-As your Tucson, AZ retirement plan consultants for your small business, our financial planners will:
+As your Tucson, AZ retirement plan consultants for your small business, our team will:

-- Assist you in setting up your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and developing a record keeping system
+• Assist you in setting up your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system

-- Help educate your employees on your plan, its benefits, and how they can use it as a part of their ongoing financial health
+• Help educate your employees on your plan, its benefits, and how it can serve as a part of their continued financial success

-Correct Capital's Tucson, AZ advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to only work in your best interest.
-As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Request a consultation with a member of our advisor team today.
+Correct Capital's Tucson, AZ advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically bound to do what's best for you and your employees.
+The only product we offer is trust.
+Schedule a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans